Hax4us/log-view-plugin/README.md

     ```
     apply plugin: com.hax4us.android.AndroidLogPlugin
     ```
-5. Now just run task `sh gradlew injectLogger`, now build your app as usual like `sh gradlew assembleDebug` then install it and open **LogView** and you will see your logs there.
+5. Now just run task `sh gradlew injectLogger`, now build your app as usual like `sh gradlew assembleDebug` then install it and open **Log.d** and you will see your logs there.

 ## NOTE
 Never forget to run task `cleanLogger` like `sh gradlew cleanLogger` before app's release build.